rodrigombsoares/finapp/README.md

 # finapp

-Self organizing financial app on React Native (Expo)
+The perfect app to organize your finances.
+Following a methodology Built on React Native.